babkiny/dsh-arxiv-ml-search/README.md

 ## Install

-Works the same for any profile — swap `headless` for `web` and back:
+Two lines: add the package to the profile you use, then start it.
+Nothing to download by hand and no build step.

+    dsh plugin --profile web add dsh-arxiv-ml-search

+Without a global dsh install, the same through npx:

+    npx @deepseek-ai/dsh dsh plugin --profile web add dsh-arxiv-ml-search npx @deepseek-ai/dsh web

+Ask a question and the tools are simply there — no flags, no mention of the
+plugin:

+> Do any papers show RLHF hurting calibration?
+Cite ids.

+Any other profile works the same way; swap `web` for `headless` and it answers one task on the command line and exits:

     dsh plugin --profile headless add dsh-arxiv-ml-search

-That is a thin wrapper over pnpm, so it also takes a directory, a tarball, or a git URL instead of a package name:

-    dsh plugin --profile headless add ./dsh-arxiv-ml-search-0.1.0.tgz

-Then run it — no extra flags, the tools are simply there:

     dsh --profile headless "Do any papers show RLHF hurting calibration?
 Cite ids."

+### Installing an unpublished build

+Only needed when you are working on the plugin itself. `dsh plugin add` is a thin wrapper over pnpm, so it takes a directory, a tarball or a git URL wherever a package name would go:

+    dsh plugin --profile web add ../dsh-arxiv-ml-search          # a working copy dsh plugin --profile web add ./dsh-arxiv-ml-search-0.1.0.tgz  # a local pack

+Installing from the registry needs none of this.

 ### If the plugin does not show up